 There were many examples of the medication allying itself with eroticized — sexual or antisexual — treatment relationships.
 (I am not in a position to know in which instances the treaters were aware of this.)
 The following excerpts also illustrate how erotization was repeated in the interviews.

-vacillated between self-assertion and submission in many of her relationships.
+A vacillated between self-assertion and submission in many of her relationships.
 At first she was reluctant to be interviewed at all, but changed her mind after the first interview.
 On her own initiative she stopped taking her medication, 200 mg of thioridazine, in order, she said, to experience more intense sexual feelings and share these with her interviewer at their next meeting.
 Her excitement seemed to replicate aspects of a highly meaningful, sexually charged, but in the end unmanageable relationship she had experienced with a doctor.
-In the first interview, said that she appreciated that her medication stopped her from masturbating.
+In the first interview, A said that she appreciated that her medication stopped her from masturbating.

 Similarly, M, a manic-depressive and episodically psychotic veteran participant who had used neuroleptics for 13 years and managed without it for 6 years, was stimulated by being interviewed and by his role as expert witness.
 Quite aggressively he said again and again that he liked the interviewer and that he considered his interest kindhearted.
 The interviewer found it difficult to end the interviews with M in the stipulated time without feeling harsh.
-Sensing M's excitement, he was concerned that M might become manic and lose control over himself. told the following episode:
+Sensing M's excitement, he was concerned that M might become manic and lose control over himself.
+M told the following episode:

 After a conflict on a ward, I was once injected with haloperidol to the point of getting convulsions.
 I pleaded that they would let a female nurse give me the injections and that I should get half of the prescribed dose in each buttock.
 I believed that this would lead to a more even distribution of the poison in my body.
 They did not do as I asked.